ZanichelliEditore/laravel-jwt-idp/readme.md

 redirect the user to the IDP login.
 After the login success the IDP will redirect the user to the application passing a token.
 The application must use that token to retrieve the user data.

-### Installation
+### Setup project

 - Clone the project
 - Duplicate the file .env.example and change the name in .env
 - In the root the project execute `composer install`
 - In the project root execute the command `php artisan key:generate`
 - Set a secret key (for jwt authentication) executing from command line `php artisan jwt:secret`
-- Create passport keys (for api authentication) executing from command line `php artisan passport:keys`
+- Create passport keys (for api authentication) executing from command line `php artisan passport:install`

 ### Routes

 GET Requests

 - **/loginForm** shows the IDP login form.
 Parameter: "redirect".
-- **/registerForm** shows the IDP register form
 - **/v1/user** retrieve the user data by token.
 Parameters: "token"
 - **/v1/logout** logout

 POST Requests

 - **/v2/login** login the user into the application.
 Parameters: "username" and "password".
-- **/v1/register** register the user into the IDP.
-Parameters: "email", "password", "password_confirmation", "name", "surname"

 ### Views

-There are 2 default views: login form and register form.
+There is 1 default views: login form.
+There is also an admin section (**/admin**) through which you can manage idp system; the view is available for "ADMIN_IDP" user-role.

 ### Database